closeheat/web/blog/blogposts/one-thing.md

 Me and my team will be sharing our experiences in creating our little hacks and campaigns every week.

 The hack nobody knows about - "Growth Hacking in Slack communities" next week!
-You can subscribe below.

-Or do a Google Hangout with me and lets talk about newest tricks growth hacking or business development.
+Lets do a Google Hangout with me and talk about newest tricks while growth hacking or developing business.
 Email me at domas@closeheat.com and we'll schedule it.